 But, the fifth essential key may be the most important key of all and it is the one that is definitely missing for the home team.
 The fifth essential key is leadership.

 Manufacturers of hardware and software are only interested in responding to consumer demand.
 And right now there is no consumer demand for security.
-We are, for the most part, an entitled and optimistic society who would rather focus on desired outcomes than on attendant risk and vulnerability.
-We like the fact that we have plug and play stuff and we don’t like having to figure out how or whether to change the default passwords in that same stuff or in our home routers.
+We are, for the most part, an entitled and optimistic society that would rather focus on desired outcomes than on attendant risk and vulnerability.
+We like the fact that we have plug-and-play stuff and we don’t like having to figure out how or whether to change the default passwords in that same stuff or in our home routers.

 Time for Change?